 After graduating from Mt.
 Rainier High School in Des Moines, Joe earned his BA from the University of Washington.
 He continued his studies while working full-time for the King County Council, attending evening classes at Seattle University, where he earned an MBA and a law degree.

-Joe is an active member of the south county community.
+Joe is an active member of the South King County community.
 He was an award-winning high school swim coach for the Highline and Renton school districts, and was recognized as Washington State Coach of the Year in 2002.

 He is also active on education issues.
 In 2006, Joe co-chaired a boundary review committee for the Kent and Auburn school districts, served as mentor for the Aviation High School, and is a past member of the foundation board of directors for Highline Community College.